Jithin13718/Vidya_Ai_tutor/README.md

 ## 🚀 How to Use

 ### Web App (`education_tutor.html`)

-1. **Get a free Groq API key** at [console.groq.com](https://console.groq.com)
-2. Open `index.html` in any modern browser (Chrome, Firefox, Edge)
+1. Visit [console.groq.com](https://console.groq.com) to obtain a free Groq API key.
+2. Launch `index.html` in any contemporary browser (Chrome, Firefox, Edge).

-3. Enter your Groq API key and click **Save**
+3. Click **Save** after entering your Groq API key.
-4. Upload your PDF textbook
+4. Upload your textbook in PDF format.
-5. Wait ~1–2 minutes for OCR to extract text from all chapters (one-time setup)
+5. Give OCR a minute or two to extract text from every chapter (one-time setup).
-6. Ask any question — answers are instant after setup!
+6. After setup, you can ask any question and receive immediate responses!
+Because text is extracted using Tesseract.js OCR rather than native PDF text parsing, it works with any PDF, including those with faulty font encoding (such as NCERT textbooks).

 > **Works with any PDF** — including PDFs with broken font encoding (like NCERT textbooks), because text is extracted using Tesseract.js OCR, not native PDF text parsing.